Andrew Rannells: 1994–2002: Early career and voice acting

 Active in community theater, Rannells got his start as a professional actor as a teenager through voice acting.
 In the mid-1990s, he found work with the animation production company DIC Entertainment through an Omaha casting call.
 He was subsequently cast in a number of their television productions in main voice roles.
 He continued to work in the medium for a number of years while pursuing theater.
 Rannells worked with the New York City-based production company 4Kids Entertainment from 2001 to 2004 and did voice acting for several English dubs of anime series such as Pokémon and Yu-Gi-Oh!, in addition to serving as voice director for the dubs of Kirby: Right Back at Ya! and Sonic X.

 One of his first theater roles was as the character James in the touring production of Pokémon Live! from September 2000 to August 2001.
 When asked about his experience in 2014, he jokingly said that he would have rather starred in a porn film or snuff film instead and that he only took the job for the pay.

+In his 2019 memoir Too Much Is Not Enough: A Memoir of Fumbling Toward Adulthood, Rannells admitted that playing James on Pokemon Live! was a miserable experience, as he found the character to be an offensive depiction of a gay man.
+Being a gay man himself, he felt the role was not only a hurtful insult towards his orientation, but also a bad role model for any gay kid who watched the show when it was on tour.
+He also admitted that he only starred in the show because he was broke and needed the paycheck.

 Before winning his first Broadway role, Rannells had parts in a number of regional theater productions, including Hedwig and the Angry Inch, Miss Saigon, and Thoroughly Modern Millie.
 For his turn as Hedwig at the Zachary Scott Theater Center in Austin, Texas, in 2002, he won best actor in a musical at the B. Iden Payne Awards in September 2002, which honor outstanding achievements in Austin theater.